Armageddon (2000)

 The 2000 Armageddon was the second Armageddon professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on December 10, 2000, at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.
-To date, it is the only WWF/E pay-per-view event to be held in the state of Alabama.
-It was the final Armageddon event produced under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002, as the event was temporarily replaced with Vengeance in December 2001 due to the September 11 attacks, with Armageddon reinstated in 2002.
+It was the second and final Armageddon event produced under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002, as the event was temporarily replaced with Vengeance in December 2001 due to the September 11 attacks, with Armageddon reinstated in 2002.
 It would also be the last Armageddon held before the introduction of the brand extension in March 2002.

 Production

 Background

 In December 1999, the World Wrestling Federation (WWF, now WWE) established Armageddon as their yearly December PPV, after the promotion had ended their In Your House-branded shows earlier that year in February.
 The second Armageddon event was held on December 10, 2000, at the Birmingham–Jefferson Civic Center in Birmingham, Alabama.